vitostamatti/tabular-transformers/README.md

 - [X] First commit of the tabular transformer model.
 - [ ] Complete documentation of examples notebooks.
 - [ ] Benchmark Tabular Transformer with GBDT models.
+- [ ] Create setup.py to make it pip installable.

 ## Acknowledgement